svlad-90/livelooping/md/installation/installation.md

   * **"KP3+ 2 PAD"** - device_KorgKaossPad3Plus_LooperMux
   * **"ZOOM UAC-8 MIDI** - device_KorgKaossPad3Plus_MicController

-  In your case the **"ZOOM UAC-8 MIDI** might be replaced with **"KP3+ 3 PAD"**.
+  In your case, the **"ZOOM UAC-8 MIDI** might be replaced with **"KP3+ 3 PAD"**.
 That's it

-- Move each KP3+ instance to the "MIDI Controller" mode, using the **"Shift + 8"** shotcut
+- Move each KP3+ instance to the "MIDI Controller" mode, using the **"Shift + 8"** shortcut
-- Move the knobs and see whether the logical device's views react on the input
+- Move the knobs and see whether the logical device's views react to the input
 - Enter the mixer view:

   ![Mixer view context menu](./resources/mixer-view-context-menu.png)